+9 Courses containing the module

+Level Core/Option Mode Code Course Title

+FT HUMA005 BA (H) Communications & Society and

+International Relations

+FT HUMA013 BA (H) English and International

+Relations

+FT HUMA021 BA (H) European Studies and

+International Relations
-9 Course Courses containing the module Level Core/Option Mode Code Course Title FT HUMA005 BA (H) Communications & Society and International Relations FT HUMA013 BA (H) English and International Relations FT HUMA021 BA (H) European Studies and International Relations FT HUMA026 BA (H) Film & TV and International Relations FT HUMA030 BA (H) Global Studies and International Relations FT HUMA035 BA (H) History and International Relations FT HUMA040 BA (H) Linguistics and International Relations FT HUMA043 BA (H) Media and International Relations FT HUMA045 BA (H) Philosophy and International Relations FT HUMA046 BA (H) TESOL and International

-Relations SW MODL009 BA (H) French and International Relations SW MODL022 BA (H) German and International Relations SW MODL035 BA (H) Italian and International Relations SW MODL045 BA (H) Mandarin Chinese and International Relations SW MODL053 BA (H) Spanish and International Relations FT HUMA039 BA (H) History and Politics FT EURX003 European Exchange (Full Year) I FT INTX003 International Exchange (Full Year)
+FT HUMA026 BA (H) Film & TV and International Relations FT HUMA030 BA (H) Global Studies and International Relations FT HUMA035 BA (H) History and International Relations FT HUMA040 BA (H) Linguistics and International Relations FT HUMA043 BA (H) Media and International Relations FT HUMA045 BA (H) Philosophy and International Relations FT HUMA046 BA (H) TESOL and International Relations SW MODL009 BA (H) French and International Relations SW MODL022 BA (H) German and International Relations SW MODL035 BA (H) Italian and International Relations SW MODL045 BA (H) Mandarin Chinese and International Relations SW MODL053 BA (H) Spanish and International Relations

+FT EURX001 European Exchange (First Half Year) FT EURX002 European Exchange (Second Half Year) FT EURX003 European Exchange (Full Year) FT INTX001 International Exchange (First Half Year) FT INTX002 International Exchange (Second Half Year) FT INTX003 International Exchange (Full Year)

-10 Overview and aims
+10 Overview and Aims

 This module explores the political economy of the Middle East and North Africa (MENA) against the backdrop of the colonial and post-independence history of the region.
 You will engage with an emerging school of thought on the international relations of the MENA region which uses explanatory tools from Historical Sociology as well as International Relations and hinges on a theory of systemic transformation.
 The modules examines the bases of political and religious identities and the nature of nationalisms in the MENA region in order to develop an understanding of their implications for both state and non-state actors in the region and beyond.
 The themes of conflict, regional stability, peace, co-operation, integration and development are addressed throughout the module.
 This module also critically analyses the foreign policies of the region's states, their relations with each other, and key extra-regional actors.
-A further aim is to develop an understanding of the nature of economic problems within the region and the position of the region within the global economic system.
+A further aim is to develop an understanding of the region within the region and the position of the region within the global economic system.